ammarhakim/gkylzero/README.md

 This is the GkeyllZero layer of the Gkeyll code.
 The name is pronounced as in the book "The Strange Case of Dr. Jekyll and Mr. Hyde" which is required reading for all members of the Gkeyll Team.
-GkeyllZero is written mostly in C and some C++.
+GkeyllZero is written in C and some C++.
 GkeyllZero is developed at Princeton Plasma Physics Laboratory (PPPL) and is copyrighted 2020-2021 by Ammar Hakim and the Gkeyll Team.

+**NOTE**: Though the code is called "Gkeyll" and "GkeyllZero" we use the prefix "gkyl" in the source code itself.
+This may be confusing at first but one gets used to it.

-Documentation for the code is available at http://gkeyll.rtfd.io.
+Documentation is available at http://gkeyll.rtfd.io.

 # Install